-Due to the presence of breeding pairs at Manly Wharf, the proposed development is to be constructed outside of the breeding and moulting season.
+Due to the presence of breeding pairs at Manly Wharf, intrusive works for the proposed development, including pile driving, is to be completed outside of the breeding and moulting season.
 This mitigation measure heavily reduces the adverse effect that would otherwise impact on the Little Penguin's life cycle.

-During construction there will be light, noise, and vibration emissions.
+During construction of the deck there will be light, noise, and vibration emissions.
 Noise attenuation devices and barriers will be used for any works outside of the normal hours of operation or for any work that is considered to involve excessive noise emissions.
 Light and vibration mitigation measures will be in place to ensure minimal impact on the Little Penguin population.